 Cherishing Memories: Memory Books for Alzheimer's Patients

-I first learned about the positive benefits of using a memory book when I was in college pursuing my degree as an occupational therapist.
+I first learned about the positive benefits of using a memory book while pursuing my degree as an occupational therapist in college.
 I then used my skills to make and use memory books with both of my parents.
 They both had Alzheimer's diagnoses.

 As a caregiver, it was important for me to preserve memories and to have a positive resource to use as their disease progressed.